-We are partnering with The Office of Multicultural Student Affairs, The Assembly, Fraternity and Sorority Life, Mustang Heroes, National Residence Hall Honorary and the following Dallas non-profit organizations to host this year's MLK Day of Service:
+This year, over 400 SMU students participated in MLK Day of Service!
+We are proud to have partnered with The Office of Multicultural Student Affairs, The Assembly, Fraternity and Sorority Life, Mustang Heroes, National Residence Hall Honorary and the following Dallas non-profit organizations to host MLK Day of Service:

 - We Over Me Farm at Paul Quinn College –helps transform the health and well-being of under-resourced communities in southern Dallas by providing fresh, healthy, affordable food options.
 Volunteers would assist in construction trellises for spring crops, help install weed barriers and prepare rows for spring crops.
 Skills required: Ability to work outdoors in non- climate controlled environment.

 - Goodwill Industries of Dallas, Inc. - Donations fuel Goodwill’s social business to create jobs and job services to persons with disabilities and other barriers to employment.
 You can help Goodwill in their mission to provide job opportunity by assisting with sorting and processing donations in the Goodwill central warehouse!

 Skills required: Ability to stand, bend and life small amounts of weights for up to three hours